atharva-p/guides/gitGuide.md

 ## HEAD, working tree and the index

 HEAD - pointer that points to a branch or commit that is the the last checked out.
-When a make a new commit, the HEAD will be updated to point at the new commit. (\*) symbol denotes the HEAD
+When a new commit is made, the HEAD will be updated to point at the new commit. `*` symbol denotes the HEAD

 Working tree - Files that you are currently working on